 I've often joked that Bob (my Dad) should have encouraged me to play drums instead of bass - we could have made

 a killer rhythm section!
-But ultimately, bass chose me, and I've been playing bass instruments of all kinds for
+But ultimately, bass chose me, and I've been playing, recording, and performing with bass instruments of all kinds for

-always been within reach as well.
+been within easy reach since I was a teen.
 For instance, see the photo below, which is from the Spring concert from my senior year in high school (1988); it's my first public performance playing a double bass.
 While I can't say that I look back fondly to the waistcoat and lavender bowtie I'm wearing, I'm pretty confident that my playing was just fine!

 I sometimes play my own fully carved URB in a group that plays traditional tunes on acoustic and traditional instruments, mostly for charity events.

 I also own my own home studio (Digital

 Din), where my most recent album was recorded.
 As a result, I've

 got a decent knack for the technical stuff, microphones, preamps, and using them to get good sound - and I love musical "toys."

 I'm just your basic bassist — I started on string bass